 You can strengthen independent, in-depth and investigative news for all of North Carolina

 Carolina Public Press is transforming from a regionally focused nonprofit news organization to the go-to independent, in-depth and investigative news arm for North Carolina.
-You are critical to this transformation — and the future of investigative reporting for all North Carolinians.
+You are critical to this transformation — and the future of investigative and public interest reporting for all North Carolinians.

 Unlike many others, we aren’t owned by umbrella organizations or corporations.
 And we haven’t put up a paywall — we believe that fact-based, context-rich watchdog journalism is a vital public service.
 But we need your help.
 Carolina Public Press’ in-depth, investigative and public interest journalism takes a lot of money, persistence and hard work to produce.
 We are here because we believe in and are dedicated to the future of North Carolina.